adamayoung/SwiftWithAdamBlog/Content/architecture/dependency-injection.md

 ### Dependency Injection Frameworks

 There are several Swift Dependency Frameworks out there.
+A few are,

 * [Resolver](https://github.com/hmlongco/Resolver)
 * [Cleanse](https://github.com/square/Cleanse)
 * [Swinject](https://github.com/Swinject/Swinject)

-to name a few.
 They allow you to setup a Dependency Injection container and then resolve dependencies when you need them.
 They tend to deal with or warn you about cyclic dependencies too, something which the 'Do it yourself' way doesn't.

 On the other hand, your whole codebase is tied to the framework you use.
 If at some point you want to use a different framework it's not always easy to rip out the old one.